 There are many things that happen in life that are beyond our control.
 Taking the steps to help prevent virally-induced cancers is not one of them.
 Review our campaign resources and talk to your doctor or patient today.

-The Think About the Link® Campaign is supported in part by Merck, Gilead, Games Done Quick and AbbVie.
+The Think About the Link® Campaign is supported in part by Merck, Gilead, Games Done Quick, AbbVie, and Hologic.